irunatbullets/sculk-disfabric-relay-bot/Readme.md

 # Sculk

+Sculk is a discord bot that is designed to interact with my version of DisFabric.
+It currently supports three commands.

+- `!uptime` will let you know how long sculk has been running.
+- `!console ban <mc username> <reason>`
+- `!console pardon <mc username>`

+Upon reading the `!console` commands from a staff channel, sculk will relay the commands to any defined Minecraft server channel and then report the result back to the staff channel.

 ## Setup

 Along with a `BOT_TOKEN` environment variable set, Sculk needs a `config.json5` file which contains the following (note the comments, which make this file a bit easier to maintain when you have lots of minecraft servers):